List of The New York Times controversies: Tom Cotton editorial (2020)

 During the George Floyd protests in June 2020, the Times published an opinion piece by U.S. Senator Tom Cotton entitled "Send in the Troops", which called for the mobilization of the U.S. military in response to rioting, and for "an overwhelming show of force to disperse, detain and ultimately deter lawbreakers", and which contained claims about the protests that the Times had previously identified as misinformation.
 Several current and former Times reporters criticized the decision to publish the piece and accused the newspaper of publishing misinformation.
 The NewsGuild of New York argued that the piece encouraged violence and lacked context and vetting.
 A. G. Sulzberger and editorial page editor James Bennet defended the piece, but the paper later issued a statement saying the piece failed to meet its editorial standards and described its publication as the result of a "rushed editorial process".
 Bennet resigned days later.
-Cotton criticized the Times for retracting his piece, saying that "The New York Times editorial page editor and owner defended it in public statements but then they totally surrendered to a woke child mob from their own newsroom that apparently gets triggered if they're presented with any opinion contrary to their own, as opposed to telling the woke children in their newsroom this is the workplace, not a social justice seminar on campus".
+Cotton criticized the Times for retracting his piece, saying "The New York Times editorial page editor and owner defended it in public statements but then they totally surrendered".

+In December 2023, Bennet wrote an essay in The Economist, stating that his ousting came despite private support for publishing the op-ed from The New York Times leadership, including publisher A.G.
+Sulzberger and executive editor Dean Baquet.